Benestar/surface-pro4-arch/configuration.md

 ```

 Note that the brightness keys are actually not the alternative keys behind the `F1` and `F2` keys.
 These only control the keyboard backlight brightness.
 The display brightness can be changed using `Fn+Del` and `Fn+Backspace`.

+## Connect to bluetooth devices

+To manage bluetooth devices using `bluetoothctl`, install the *bluez* and *bluez-utils* packages and follow the instructions from the [Arch wiki article](https://wiki.archlinux.org/index.php/Bluetooth).